Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 sunxi-mmc-5.4 4021000.sdmmc: *****retry:re-send cmd*****
 (...)
 ```
-It is reproducible every single time when modprobing the 20U5622 chip driver.
-It does not impact further driver load, so I decided to ignore that.
+It is reproducible every single time after modprobing the 20U5622 chip driver.
+It does not impact further driver loading, so I decided to ignore that.

-- The task which is listening for heartbeat from the 20U5622 chip via modem console is considered hang and crashes kernel:
+- The background task which is listening for heartbeat on modem console of the 20U5622 chip, is considered hang and crashes kernel (after approx. 3.5-4 minutes):
 ```
 task:SPRDWL_TX_QUEUE state:D stack:0     pid:190   ppid:2      flags:0x00000008
 Call trace: